Mr Brian Castriota

 “Collecting the Unruly.”
 Regular guest lecture delivered with Julie-Ann Delaney for seminar Collecting the Ephemeral (MSc Collections & Curating Practices, University of Edinburgh), University of Edinburgh, 2018–

-“Documenting Christy Matson’s Sonic Structure II: Where Textile Conservation Meets Time-Based Media Conservation.”
+“Documenting Christy Matson’s Sonic Structure II: Where Textile Conservation Meets Electronic Media Conservation.”
 Regular guest lecture (MPhil Textile Conservation, University of Glasgow), 2017–

 "Making and Preserving Time-Based Media Artworks."
-Guest lecture for seminar Art in the Making (MLitt Making and Meaning: Approaches in Technical Art History, University of Glasgow), 7 March 2016
+Regular guest lecture for seminar Art in the Making (MLitt Making and Meaning: Approaches in Technical Art History, University of Glasgow), 2016–

 Castriota, Brian.
 2019.
 “Authenticity, Identity, and Essentialism: Reframing Conservation Practice.”
 In What Is the Essence of Conservation?
 Papers from the ICOM-CC and ICOFOM Session at the 25th General Conference Held in Kyoto, 4 September 2019, edited by François Mairesse and Renata F. Peters, 39–48.
 Paris: ICOFOM.